How to invest in property as a first-time investor: a crash course

 3. Research property trends

 Trends apply to lifestyle as well as economic factors.
-For example, if you’re targeting the millennial market you need to bear in mind their preferences, which currently favours micro-apartments in buildings that include gyms, restaurants and communal facilities like swimming pools.
-This in turn affects the property market as we see an increase in micro-apartments in suburbs close to the CBD.
+For example, if you’re targeting the younger market, you need to bear in mind their preferences, which currently favour micro-apartments in buildings that include gyms, restaurants and communal facilities like swimming pools.

 Again, an estate agent can bring much knowledge to bear with their in-depth knowledge of the property market.